emilkm/jet-play/README.md

 ## Issue 1: JetView is retained in memory after destruction, due to password field. ##

+> Maksim: This one is most probably caused by the bug in the Chrome https://bugs.chromium.org/p/chromium/issues/detail?id=967438

 After a fairly good chase, I think I have find one culprit.
 In a simplified two module app, with login page, the login page is retained when the form has a password field.